|03-22-2006, 02:08 PM||#1|

 And TeamKR: My other favourite team.
 I have so much admiration for KR SR, just for his approach to competing at this level.
 He knew that he could not build a 4-cylinder 500 capable of winning GPs, so he looked for the optimum balance between power and weight, and built the 500cc triple, which even managed to push the 990 cc bikes when they first appeared, if only briefly.
 Now, what TeamKR have proven is that they can build an outstanding chassis, and they can run a well-managed team capable of punching well above their weight (and that you can't compete in engine design against the near bottomless pockets of Honda and Yamaha).
 With a decent engine in their proven chassis, and with KR JR out to prove that it wasn't his fault the Suzuki couldn't win, they could provide a few upsets.

-Bigger and Better: Order your 2013 MotoMatters Motorcycle Racing Calender now!
+Putting fuel in the tank.
+Get your 2015 MotoMatters Motorcycle Racing Calender now!

 MotoMatters.com - MotoGP News, Analysis And Reports - Twitter: @MotoMatters

 |03-24-2006, 05:20 PM||#9|

 ugly and stupid

 Location: kinda orangish

 very well written. but i do not subscribe to your theory that rossi has this in the bag and we should just watch the battle for second. i think the season did not end for him the way he would have liked it and there are to many dogs barking at the door. he is his own worst enemy right now and i think there are so many riders hungry and with a lot to prove that it will take his toll on him. besides, now w/ his sights set on form 1, why risk anything when you are already going down in the books as the best?